 Costs on Facebook aren’t cheap anymore.
 Facebook is almost as competitive as Google with the marketplace of advertisers.
 The cost increases, less effectiveness has caused some brands to abandon Facebook or lessen the reliance on Facebook.
 Digiday spoke with “10 direct-to-consumer companies, and all of them report their marketing mix has de-emphasized Facebook for other digital alternatives.”
 Other brands, however, are using audience segments to create more efficient programs with Facebook to combat the inflated CPM costs.

 Paid Search: Audience First, Keywords Second

 The paid search world has undergone a dramatic change away from simply targeting buckets of keywords to an audience based approach.
 It’s people searching those terms.
 Now Google Ads allows advertisers to use audience data to inform how the targeting is set up for those keywords.
 It’s a startup’s best weapon against an insanely competitive market.

 Paid to Organic: Find Balance

 Andrew Chen recommends keeping paid marketing around 30-40% of the funnel.
 Word of mouth, content marketing, direct, email, organic search, and testing emerging channels need to make up the rest.
 In this study, Chen’s recommendation comes in higher than average.

-Reducing the dependence on paid channels to build out other channels gives companies more stability.
+Reducing the dependence on paid channels to build out other channels gives companies more stability and a healthier approach to growth.
 Building up referral systems, a brand position, as well as building out an Organic search strategy gives brands the healthiest approach to customer acquisition.
 Instead of blending CAC across channels, channel CAC allows brands to give proper weights to marketing acquisition costs.